 The following explanation of Collin County’s capital financing guidelines starts at

-Page 29 of the Executive Summary in our
+Page 400 of the Capital Improvement Program section in our

 The County’s legal limits on debt are stated in the